tiagofsanchez/blog/content/posts/2020-02-17-React nanodegree, Would you rather.md

 Wow, it has been a long time since I have posted...so here it goes, a little bit more about my React nanodegree journey!

+# Would you rather project

 At this moment I am lost in the number of weeks, so I will stop mentioning the week number of my Udacity React nanodegree.
 In this post I will discuss the thinking behind the my implementation of the [would you rather app](https://reactnd-would-you-rather-project.netlify.com/).

-# Would you rather project

-There you

 ## The project approach